 This section exclusively concerns internal holders of Banque de France.
 The intervention of a Certification Agent (internal Certification Agent) is not applicable in their case.

-For an encryption certificate request, the future holder:
+For a certificate request (authentication certificate or signature certificate), the future holder:

 - Must be a member of Banque de France personnel - Must have a user account on the Banque de France identity management system.